Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![EAN to SKU](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/EANToSKU.png "[EAN to SKU]")

-This extension is used to map a string attribute containing an EAN to a string attribute containing a SKU.
-This mapping is used to map the EAN in the source system to the SKU in the destination system.
+This extension is used to map the SKU of a source attribute to a destination attribute.
+To do so, the value in the *EAN* source attribute is taken as the EAN number of an product and the corresponding SKU of this product is mapped to the destination attribute.

 [comment]: <> (Stimmt das?
-Unterschied basic mapping? welche besonderhieten hat diese spezialisierung auf ean und sku?)
+Warum mappe ich die SKU nicht direkt?
+Welche Datentypen?)

 ### Configuration
 This ETL extension has no further configuration settings.